micmejia/bible-dump/NKJV/Leviticus/Lev 26.md

 As long as _it_ lies desolate it shall rest-- for the time it did not rest on your sabbaths when you dwelt in it.

 ###### 36
-'And as for those of you who are left, I will send faintness[^i] into their hearts in the lands of their enemies; the sound of a shaken leaf shall cause them to flee; they shall flee as though fleeing from a sword, and they shall fall when no one pursues.
+'And as for those of you who are left, I will send faintness into their hearts in the lands of their enemies; the sound of a shaken leaf shall cause them to flee; they shall flee as though fleeing from a sword, and they shall fall when no one pursues.

 ###### 37
 They shall stumble over one another, as it were before a sword, when no one pursues; and you shall have no _power_ to stand before your enemies.